-Leonard Abbot Merrill, Jr., or “Spike” as he was called by his family, was born on September 22, 1917 in Ward 6 of Haverhill, Massachusetts.
+Leonard Abbott Merrill, Jr., or “Spike,” as he would later be called by his friends and family, was born on September 22, 1917 in Ward 6 of Haverhill, Massachusetts.

 He was the only child of his father, Leonard Sr., a farm manager who had graduated from the University of New Hampshire with an agricultural degree, and his mother, Gertrude, a housewife who did part-time work as a nanny to help support the family.
-After a brief relocation in 1923 to Miami, FL, where Spike’s mother helped with the children of a family making the move down south, the Merrills returned north and settled in southern New Hampshire where his father started a long career as a manager at Orchard Hill Farm in Peterborough.
+After a brief relocation in 1923 to Miami, FL, where Spike’s mother helped with the children of a family making the move down south, the Merrill’s returned north and settled in Peterborough, New Hampshire where his father started a long career as a manager at Orchard Hill Farm.

 Camp was 13 years old.
 Spike, however, was only 12.

 That summer, he got to know another boy, named Robert Henry Slade, who had been coming to Takodah since 1926.
 Robert knew all the camp songs, traditions, programs, procedures, and activities.
 He was the perfect guide for a newcomer like Spike.
 Robert would go on to serve as a Staff Sergeant in the U.S. Army during World War II.
 Both boys would eventually fight the Axis powers in the Mediterranean.

 One would die in a storm-tossed sea, the other would die on rocky Italian soil.